 Sue Savage was in the airport to see a friend off when she heard gunshots and then an explosion.
 More gunshots rang out, followed by another boom, she told “Erin Burnett OutFront.”

 “There was a lot of blood,” she said.
 The floor was marked with bloody boot marks as the group was led to the other side of the room.

 Video from inside the terminal shows the bright orange flash of fire from one of the explosions.
 Victims stagger.
 Some fall on the slippery, blood-covered floor.

-Another video shows a gunman dropping his weapon when he’s apparently shot by a security officer.
-The man slumps to the ground, and the officer briefly stands over him before running.
+Another video shows a man walking with a gun, which he drops when he’s apparently shot by a security officer.
+The man slumps to the ground and the officer briefly stands over him before running.
 About 10 seconds later, there is an explosion.

 About 10 seconds later, a bomb detonates.

-Turkey has spent much of this year reeling from terror attacks as it weathers bombing campaigns by both ISIS and Kurdish militants.
+Turkey has been rocked by a string of terror attacks over the past year as it weathers bombing campaigns by ISIS and Kurdish militants.

 CNN’s Nima Elbagir and Gul Tuysuz reported from Istanbul; CNN’s Holly Yan and Steve Almasy reported and wrote from Atlanta.
 CNN’s Joshua Berlinger, Rebecca Wright, Mohammed Tawfeeq, Ross Levitt, Catherine E. Shoichet, Nimet Kirac, Bharati Naik and Emily Smith contributed to this report.